Sports gear

 How to pack skis

-- Wrap the tips and tails in bubble wrap.
-This is where damage happens.
+- Wrap tips and tails in bubble wrap.

 - Fill the bag with soft clothing.
-Long underwear, sweaters, jackets — they pad the skis and save space in your other bags.
+Pads the skis, saves space elsewhere.

 - Use a padded ski bag, not a flimsy sleeve.
-Dakine and Thule make good ones.
+Dakine or Thule.

 How to pack a snowboard